STEllAR-GROUP/hpx/.github/CONTRIBUTING.md

   posting things.
 * Create an example of how to use HPX in the real world by building something or showing what others have built.
-* Write about other people’s work based on HPX.
-Show how it’s used in daily life.
+* Write about other people's work based on HPX.
+Show how it is used in daily life.
 Take screenshots and make videos!